What Is a Market Research Focus Group?

 Researchers are using smaller groups to conduct market research than they have in the past and with good results.
 The outcomes when using smaller numbers of participants in focus groups often are deeper and probe the unconscious or unexpressed preferences of consumers.

-Participants in focus groups have become more diverse.
+Participants in focus groups also have become more diverse.
 This requires sensitivity and being self-aware so that people who may be marginalized in society are able to comfortably share their perceptions and opinions with people in power.